Bill

 Bill Summary

-AN ACT to amend the retirement and social security law, in relation to increasing the mandatory retirement age for New York police department members
+AN ACT to amend the administrative code of the city of New York and the retirement and social security law, in relation to increasing the mandatory retirement age for uniform members of the New York city police department

 AI Summary